arXiv/accessibility2024/source/getting-started.md

 > "We expect members of the arXiv community to foster a safe environment for communication of diverse views.
 All communication between arXiv community members should be respectful."

 ## Discussion
 Use this discussion to ask questions about arXiv's code of conduct, or ask about the discussion boards themselves.
+Can't comment?
+See instructions above for logging in with your github account.